-There are various types of ski passes in Sierra Nevada: long term, consecutive and non-consecutive days.
+There are various types of ski passes in Sierra Nevada: long term, consecutive and non-consecutive passes.
 There are also ski passes for families.

-Ticket Offices, Their Location and Oppeing HoursThere are two places in Sierra Nevada where you can purchase chair lift passes: the main ticket office in located in Pradollano and another one in Parking Peñones.
+Ticket Offices - Location and Oppening TimesThere are two places in Sierra Nevada where you can purchase the ski pass.
+The main ticket office is located in Pradollano and there is another one near Parking Peñones.

 Sierra Nevada Ski Passes for CHILDREN (6-15 years)

 Sierra Nevada Ski Passes for ADULTS (16-59 years)

 Sierra Nevada Ski Passes for SENIORS (60-69 years)

 Long Term Ski PassesLong term ski passes are only for people who have the Sierra Nevada Club Card.
 Prices include insurance and VAT.